• Free shipping on all orders

 Final Thoughts: Pitahoula

-The Catahoula Pitbull mix is a colorful, classy hybrid breed that excels in households with active families.
+The Catahoula Pitbull mix is a colorful, classy hybrid that excels in households with active families.
 They need consistent, firm training and socialization from the start and prefer being kept busy by regular exercise and mental stimulation.

 Related Reads: